 How you can contribute

-- It is preferable that you report your findings to us via GitLab, where you will find an overview of the various reports and can participate in discussions with our e-voting team and the community.
+- The preferred option is for you to report your findings to us via GitLabTarget not accessible, where you will find an overview of the various reports and can participate in discussions with our e-voting team and the community.

-- Alternatively, you can enter your report via an online form.
+- Alternatively, you can enter your report by encrypted e-mail (IncaMail) or an online form.

 - As part of its bug bounty programme, Swiss Post rewards anyone who reports a confirmed vulnerability.
-You can apply retroactively for a reward for confirmed reports submitted via GitLab or the online form by entering them additionally on the bug bounty platform or submitting them directly on YesWeHack.
+You can apply retroactively for a reward for confirmed reports submitted via GitLab, IncaMail or the online form by entering them additionally on the bug bounty platform or submitting them directly on YesWeHack.

 - Please read the Code of Conduct before you submit a report to us.